DioneProtocol/odyssey-tooling-sdk-go/README.md

 	if err != nil {
 		panic(err)
 	}
-	// Set the security group we are using when creating our Avalanche Nodes cp.AWSConfig.AWSSecurityGroupID = sgID
+	// Set the security group we are using when creating our Odyssey Nodes cp.AWSConfig.AWSSecurityGroupID = sgID

 	keyPairName := "KEY_PAIR_NAME"